Penn State Nittany Lions men's volleyball: 1994

 1994 was a historic year, as Penn State became the first non-California university to win the men's volleyball championship.
 Playing in Fort Wayne, Indiana, the Lions defeated defending NCAA champion UCLA in a five-set match.
 After falling behind 2 sets to 1, UCLA looked to have the championship in their hands after being up 11–4 in the fourth set, needing to only get to 15.
 However, the Lions mounted a stunning comeback and went on an 11–1 run to take set four 15–12 and set five with the same score to win the national championship.
 It was then-head coach Tom Peterson's last year.

 1997

 Penn State got back to the final four, losing to UCLA in a five-set match in the semifinals.
 Senior Ivan Contreras was named the AVCA National Player of the Year, the first ever east coast player to win the award.
-Brad Sweitzer's errant serve in the fifth set cost the Lions a trip to the championship game.